Landixbtw/oshell/README.md

 - builtin commands like 'cd, exit, help' without calling external programms
 - redirect output with 'xx > output.txt'
 - redirecting input with 'xx < input.txt'
+...

-This project was not made in any official capacity, but there still is a project report, the pdf and code can be found in the [projectReport](projectReport/oshellReport) folder.
+This project was not made in any official capacity, so the project report should be viewed like that.
+The pdf and LaTeX code can be found in the [projectReport](projectReport/oshellReport) folder.